Internet Explorer is not supported by Design Library

 This page is an inventory of the available components used for help and general guidelines for when to use which.

 The primary recommendation for when to provide help or guidance is: don't make it a problem if it isn't a problem.
 Try to define if it is a have to know or a nice to know thing.
 Only tricky situations should have help texts.
-To identify where, when and if the help is needed get the expertise from CX-writers as well as CX-designers.
+To identify where, when and if help is needed, get the expertise from CX-writers and CX-designers.

-Instead of focusing the question on which component, it is often better to focus on the type of user problem.
-Consider this list a suggestion and help to reason, rather than rules.
+Instead of focusing on which component to use, focus on the user's problem.
+Consider the following list a suggestion and help to reason (rather than rules).

 A difficult or unusual word e.g. SNI-code, acquisition value.